Dr Jordan Amirkhani

 HELEN CAMMOCK: I WILL KEEP MY SOUL

 An exhibition originated by Rivers Institute for Contemporary Art & Thought, the Amistad Research Center, and the California African American Museum in Los Angeles.
 Curated by Andrea Andersson and Jordan Amirkhani with Jade Flint.
 On view at Art + Practice in Los Angeles from February 11-August 8, 2023 and at the U.N.O.
 St. Claude Gallery in New Orleans from October 14-December 17, 2023.
+The print publication, Helen Cammock: I Will Keep My Soul, co-imprinted by Rivers, Siglio Press, and the California African American Museum-LA, includes writings by Jordan Amirkhani, Andrea Andersson, and Kristina Kay Robinson, with contributions from Roshanak Kheshit and Courtney J. Martin, was published in 2023.

 TROY MONTES MICHIE: ROCK OF EYE

 An exhibition originated by Rivers Institute for Contemporary Art & Thought for the California African American Museum in Los Angeles, California.
 Curated by Andrea Andersson and Jordan Amirkhani with Taylor Renee Aldridge.
 On view at CAAM in LA from February 16-September 4, 2022 and at the Contemporary Art Museum in Houston from September 23, 2022-January 29, 2023.
+The print publication, Troy Montes-Michie: Rock of Eye, co-published by Rivers, Siglio Press, and the California African American Museum-LA, includes contributions by Andrea Andersson, Tina Campt, and Brent Hayes Edwards, was published in 2021 and can be purchased on Siglio’s website.

 YTO BARRADA: WAYS TO BAFFLE THE WIND